mlcommons/training/text_to_image/README.md

 The model runs with BF16 by default.
 This can be changed by setting `--training.mixed_precision_param=float32`.
 ### Weight initialization
 The weight initialization strategy is taken from torchtitan.
 It consists of a mixture of constant, Xavier and Normal initialization.
+Special attention should be taken to the initialization of AdaLN layers and the final projection layer, which follow the [DiT implementation](https://github.com/facebookresearch/DiT/blob/main/models.py#L189).
 For precise details, we encourage the consultation of the code at `torchtitan/experiments/flux/model/model.py:init_weights`.

 # 5. Quality